vmware-archive/clarity/_documentation/cards.md

 Users read the content starting at the top, upper left corner, then scan mainly the left sides of the screen.
 {% endcomment %}

-Place the primary action, and up to two additional actions, in the card footer, left-aligned.
+Place the primary action and a single additional action, if required, in the card footer, left-aligned.
 This placement supports the F-pattern layout.

-For more than three actions, replace the right-most action with a menu.
-Do not place more than eight items in the menu.
+For more than two actions, use a <a href="{{ site.baseurl }}/documentation/dropdowns">dropdown</a>.
+Do not place more than eight items in the dropdown menu.

 <div class="row buttons-modal-gfx">